microsoft/Windows-Camera/Samples/ExtendedControlAndMetadata/EyeGazeAndBackgroundSegmentation/README.md

             throw hresult_invalid_argument(L"Could not retrieve device property " + winrt::to_hstring(controlId) + L" with status: " + winrt::to_hstring((int)getResult.Status()));
         }

-        // 5. deserialize the result into a format we can understant
+        // 5. deserialize the result into a format we can understand
 		// see the PropertyValuePayloadHolder class in kshelper.h that takes the IPropertyValue
 		// as constructor argument
         auto result = getResult.Value();